About This Chapter

 Caring, volunteering, empathizing with others: these are all traits of moral and prosocial behavior.
 As children age, they develop such moral and prosocial behaviors and traits.
 This lesson will define these key terms and discuss ways to promote moral and prosocial behavior in the classroom.

 4. What is Self-Concept in Early Childhood?

-In this lesson, we will discuss the stages children go through to develop their identity and self-concept.
-Depending on their developmental level, children may be at a different stages of ability to articulate and idea of who they are.
+In this lesson, we'll discuss the stages children go through to develop their identity and self-concept.
+Depending on their developmental level, children may be at different stages of ability to articulate who they are.
 This lesson will emphasize early childhood stages of self-concept.